pranjaljain584/ToDoList/README.md

 ## features

-1. Does Filtering on the basis of
+- Does Filtering on the basis of
-    a.
-Due Date
+    - Due Date
-    b.
-Category
+    - Category
-    c.
-Priority
+    - Priority

-2. each list is sorted on the basis of date and if it is completed or not
+- Each list is sorted on the basis of date and if it is completed or not

-3. see detail of each task
+- See detail of each task